davidpaulius/foon_to_pddl/README.md

 This is done with the following steps:

-1. Take the name of an object node and set that to the current object in focus�s name (denoted as ```<focus_object>```).
+1. Take the name of an object node and set that to the name of the current object in focus (denoted as ```<focus_object>```).

 2. Parse through all of the states of the object node, taking note of the following:

 	-- If a node has some spatial/geometric relation state to another object (e.g. ```in [bowl]```), then the relation and the relative object are taken to produce the predicate (e.g. ```(in bowl <focus_object>)```).
 This is done for relations ```in```, ```on```, and ```under```.
 Please refer to [Agostini et al.](https://arxiv.org/abs/2007.08251) for more details on object-centered predicates.

+	-- Currently, the object-centered predicate relations such as ```left``` and ```right``` are not considered.

-	-- If a node has a physical state that cannot be described with object-centered predicates but which is relevant to the action (based on one's requirements), then create a predicate for that state.
+	-- If a node has a physical state that cannot be described with object-centered predicates, but which is relevant to the action (based on one's requirements), then create a predicate for that state.
 Examples of such states are ```whole```, ```chopped```, and ```mixed```.
-Many others exist in FOON.
+Many others exist in FOON, and these are based on states as discussed in [Jelodar et al.](https://arxiv.org/abs/1805.06956).

+	-- Other states can be added by simply making modifications to the ```FOON_to_PDDL.py``` script and adding new state terms for parsing.

 3. If there is no indication of a spatial/geometric relation state, then assume that the object is on the working surface and the surface is under the object (i.e., ```(on table <focus_object>)``` and ```(under <focus_object> table)```).

 Objects were assumed to be constants (i.e., only one instance of each object), but multiple instances of objects could be considered.
 However, this is not native to FOON.
+Therefore, further modifications would be required for problems such as object grounding.

 ### Translating a FOON graph to a FOON problem file
 The ```:init``` section of the problem file considers all _starting nodes_ in the FOON file. *Starting nodes* are those nodes that are never seen as output nodes.
-This carries the assumption that these objects are in their basic or natural state.
-All of these nodes are identified using a function from the FGA (```fga._identifyKitchenItems()```).
-For each node, the same rules as above are applied to create predicates.
+This carries the assumption that these objects are in their _basic or natural_ state.
+All of these nodes are identified using a function from the FGA (```fga._identifyKitchenItems()```), which simply uses a dictionary built from the entire graph to identify such nodes.

+For the translation of each node, the same rules as above are applied to create appropriate predicates.